-Appeal Committee: Consists of the Financial Aid Coordinator and Assistant Dean.
+Appeal Committee: Consists of the Financial Aid Coordinator and Dean of Enrollment Management/ Business Manager.

 Personalized Academic Plan: This plan is determined by the Appeal Committee.
 At a minimum it will include the specified number of credit hours and cumulative GPA to be obtained at the end of each term.
-The student's compliance with the plan will be monitored by the Assistant Dean for Support Services together with the Financial Aid Office.
+The student's compliance with the plan will be monitored by the Dean of Enrollment Management/Business Manager together with the Financial Aid Office.
 The advisor will counsel the student.